vpp-dev/vpp-release-notes/README.md

 @page release_notes_2206 Release notes for VPP 22.06

-More than 270 commits since the previous release, including 121 fixes.
+More than 283 commits since the previous release, including 130 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Thu Mar 24 02:34:07 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Fri Mar 25 02:29:51 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER